AlephAlpha/DipDup/README.md

 A natural number `[N]` is a quoted function that `X [P] N` returns `X [P] (N-1) P`.

-Please add an issue if you find a better way to represent natural numbers.
+Please add an issue if you find a better representation of natural numbers.

 ### Zero